umllover/test_app/readme.txt

-git is a distributed version control system. git is free software. git is a good tool
+git is a distributed version control system. git is free software. git is a good tool git has a index